AlbenitOoOo/Wardrobe/README.md

-# "Wirtualna Szafa " The idea of the application is a wardrobe that will allow you to add clothes and then, when the user puts
+# "Wirtualna Szafa " The idea of the application is a wardrobe that allows users to add their own clothes and then add them to a calendar indicating when and with whom they were worn.
+In addition, users can sort, search, exchange, or sell clothes between each other (the entire exchange process takes place outside of the application's intervention).
+The application provides only a chat for contact and the ability to find items that interest us.
-on the clothes, for example on a date, put them in the calendar so as not to go in the same clothes on the next date with the same person.
 ![image](https://user-images.githubusercontent.com/82273766/159949950-0127e55a-f8ef-4137-8207-87807ef8aa3d.png)

 Each user only has and sees his clothes in his wardrobe. he can sort them, for example, by color or type